SPADE: Sparsity-Guided Debugging for Deep Neural Networks: Experiments

-\paragraph{Detailed Setup.} In our experiments, we concentrate primarily on the ImageNet-1K~\citep{imagenet} dataset, with additional validations performed on the CelebA~\citep{celeba} and Food-101~\citep{food101} datasets.
+\paragraph{Detailed setup.} We concentrate primarily on the ImageNet-1K~\citep{imagenet} dataset, with additional validations performed on the CelebA~\citep{celeba} and Food-101~\citep{food101} datasets.
 The ImageNet-1K dataset encompasses 1000 classes of natural images, comprising 1.2 million training examples.
-We consider a range of model architectures, comprising ResNet \citep{resnet}, MobileNet \citep{MobileNet}, and ConvNext \citep{convnext}.
+We consider a range of model architectures, comprising ResNet \citep{resnet}, MobileNet-v2 \citep{MobileNet}, and ConvNext \citep{convnext}.
 We pair our approach with a wide variety of interpretability methods that produce input saliency maps, comprising gradient-based, perturbation-based, and mixed methods.
 For gradient-based methods, we consider Saliency~\citep{Saliency}, InputXGradient~\citep{inputXgradient}, DeepLift~\citep{deeplift}, Layer-Wise Relevance Propagation~\citep{LRP}, Guided Backprop~\citep{GuidedBackProb}, and GuidedGradCam~\citep{GuidedGradCam}.
 For Perturbation-based methods, we consider LIME~\citep{Lime} and Occlusion~\citep{Occlusion}.
 For methods that use a mix of approaches, we consider IntegratedGradients~\citep{IntegratedGradients} and GradientSHAP~\citep{gradientShape}.
-A description of the methods is available in Appendix Section~\ref{appendix:saliency_method_descriptions}.
+A description of the methods is available in Appendix~\ref{appendix:saliency_method_descriptions}.
 We tune sparsity ratios separately for each method used.
+We use the Captum library~\cite{captum} for saliency method implementations, except for LRP, for which we use~\cite{nam2019relative}.

-\paragraph{Training Details.} We follow \cite{benchMarking} in randomly selecting 400 samples from the ImageNet-1K training set for each Trojan patche.
-For two of the patches, we sample randomly from all ImageNet classes, and for the other two we sample from one specific class, as described in Appendix~\ref{appendix:hyperparameters}.
+\paragraph{Backdooring.} For creating Trojan backdoors, we follow \citet{benchMarking} in randomly selecting 400 samples from the ImageNet-1K training set for each Trojan patch.
+For two of the patches, we sample randomly from all ImageNet classes, and for the other two, we sample from a single class, as described in Appendix~\ref{appendix:hyperparameters}.
 We then finetune clean pretrained models to plant the backdoors.
 For experiments on ImageNet, we fine-tune the model using standard SGD-based training for six epochs, with learning rate decay at the third epoch.
 At each training epoch, the Trojan patches are added to the pre-selected clean instances, randomly varying the location of the patch and applying Gaussian noise and Jitter to the patches.
 The exact hyper-parameters are provided in Appendix~\ref{appendix:hyperparameters}.